L band: Satellite navigation

 The Global Positioning System carriers are in the L band, centered at 1176.45 MHz (L5), 1227.60 MHz (L2), 1381.05 MHz (L3), and 1575.42 MHz (L1) frequencies.
 L band waves are used for GPS units because they are able to penetrate clouds, fog, rain, storms, and vegetation.
 Only dense environments such as heavy forest canopies or concrete buildings can cause GPS units to receive data inaccurately.

-The Galileo Navigation System, the GLONASS System, and the BeiDou systems use the L band similar to GPS, although the frequency ranges are named differently.
-Modern receivers, such as those found in smartphones, are able to take advantage of multiple systems (usually only around the oldest L1 band) at the same time.
+Other Global Navigation Satellite Systems (GNSS) – such Galileo, GLONASS, and BeiDou – use the L band similar to GPS, although the frequency ranges are named differently.
+Modern receivers, such as those found in smartphones, are able to take advantage of multiple GNSS (usually only around the oldest L1 band) at the same time.

+GNSS correction services, sometimes called "L-band corrections", are broadcast via communication satellites.

 Telecommunications use

 Mobile phones operate at 600–900 and 1700–2100 MHz.
 Iridium Communications satellite phones use frequencies between 1616 and 1626.5 MHz to communicate with the satellites.
 Iridium Communications 2-way messaging service Snapdragon Satellite would have utilized frequencies in the L Band as well.
 Inmarsat and Ligado Networks (formerly LightSquared) terminals use frequencies between 1525 and 1646.5 MHz.
 Thuraya satellite phones use frequencies between 1525 and 1661 MHz.

 In January 2025 China Telecom Satellite Application Technology Research Institute, in association with Huawei, and others industry announced the Tiantong was capable of providing regular smartphones bidirectional access to satellite communications within their allocated L-band frequency (as opposed to specific satellite phones).
 Starlink has beta-tested a similar direct-to-cell service with T-Mobile since December 2024, operating in the upper L-Band (1900 MHz).